slatedocs/slate/source/includes/_payouts.md

 There are some actions that require additional authentication.

-In those cases a 403 is returned together with a one-time token (OTT) value which needs to be signed and the resulting signature included in the retry of the original request.
+In those cases a [403 Forbidden HTTP status code](https://tools.ietf.org/html/rfc7231#section-6.5.3) is returned together with a one-time token (OTT) value which needs to be signed and the resulting signature included in the retry of the original request.

 We use a digital signature scheme based on public-key cryptography.
 It involves creating a signature using a private key on the client side and verifying the signature authenticity on